1Hbi/first-model/README.md

-this is my first tensorflow model
+This is My first tensorflow model